SpeckyYT/ANMT/README.md

 Edit the variable `filename` in `index.spwn` to the name of the desired file in `videos/output/` (without `.txt`).
 Now you can run `spwn build index.spwn`, and slowly but surely it will build your video to your latest Geometry Dash level.

+## FAQ

+### How do I make the program stop using a file in the `videos` folder?

+Create a sub-folder named in any way and put the video there.
+Otherwise, you can delete it, or remove it from the videos folder.

 ## Supported video/animation formats

 - [x] mp4